Caracal: In culture

 The caracal appears to have been religiously significant in the ancient Egyptian culture, as it occurs in paintings and as bronze figurines; sculptures are thought to have guarded the tombs of pharaohs.
 Embalmed caracals have also been discovered.

 The caracal was esteemed for its ability to catch birds in flight and was used for coursing by Mughal emperors in India at least since the Delhi Sultanate.
 Chinese emperors used caracals as gifts.
-In the 13th and the 14th centuries, Yuan dynasty rulers bought numerous caracals, cheetahs (Acinonyx jubatus) and tigers (Panthera tigris) from Muslim merchants in the western parts of the empire in return for gold, silver, cash and silk.
+In the 13th and the 14th centuries, Yuan dynasty rulers bought numerous caracals, cheetahs (Acinonyx jubatus) and tigers (Panthera tigris) from Muslim merchants in the western parts of the empire in return for gold, silver, copper cash and silk.
 According to the Ming Shilu, the subsequent Ming dynasty continued this practice.
-Until as recently as the 20th century, the caracal was used in hunts by Indian rulers to hunt small game, while the cheetah was used for larger game.
+Until the 20th century, the caracal was used in hunts of Indian rulers to hunt small game, while the cheetah was used for larger game.
 In those times, caracals were used to hunt bustards, francolins, and other game birds.
 They were also placed in arenas with flocks of pigeons and people would bet on which caracal would kill the largest number of pigeons.
 This probably gave rise to the expression "to put the cat among the pigeons".
 Its pelt was used for making fur coats.

-Caracals were captured, bred, and tamed in Ancient Egypt (along with cheetahs), where the pharaoh's animal caretakers would cater to their every need to ensure comfort; the cats would be treated like they were "royalty".
-The royal families would then use the stronger individuals for coursing small game, like partridge, hare, and smaller antelope such as the Saharan dorcas gazelle.
-In ancient India and Persia caracals and Asiatic cheetahs were far more common across their range in south-central Asia; both were popular nearly into modern times for hunting expeditions, and the Indian and Persian caracals were treated in much the same way as those in Egypt.
-The cats would be raised and utilised by royal hunting parties, remaining popular until the mid-18th century.
-They were noted as becoming harder to find, in the wild, by the start of the 1700s; in 1671, President and Governor of Bombay Gerald Aungier (1635-1677) of the British East India Company, was gifted a caracal by Mughal General Diler Khan as part of a trade for a pair of English-bred greyhounds.
-Aungier was well-aware of the wild caracal's sensitive nature and sudden disappearance, thus he immediately arranged to have the animal transported back to England for better veterinary care and study.